Chrysopogon zizanioides: Description

 The vetiver bunch grass has a gregarious habit and grows in tufts.
 Shoots growing from the underground crown make the plant frost and wildfire resistant, and allow it to survive heavy grazing pressure.
 The leaves can become up to 300 cm long and 8 mm wide.
 The panicles are 15-30 cm long and have whorled, 25-50 mm long branches.
 The spikelets are in pairs, and there are three stamens.

 The plant stems are erect and stiff.
 They can survive deep water flow.
 Under clear water, the plant can survive up to two months.

 The root system of vetiver is finely structured and very strong.
 It can grow 3-4 m deep within the first year.
 Vetiver has neither stolons nor rhizomes.
 Because of all these characteristics, the vetiver plant is highly drought-tolerant and can help to protect soil against sheet erosion.
 In case of sediment deposition, new roots can grow out of buried nodes.

 Cultivation

 Originally from India, C. zizanioides is widely cultivated in tropical regions.
-The major vetiver producers include Haiti, India, Indonesia, and Réunion.
+The major vetiver producers include Haiti, India, Indonesia, and Réunion (part of the Mascarene Islands, east of Madagascar).

 The most commonly used commercial genotypes of vetiver are sterile, and because vetiver propagates itself by small offsets instead of underground stolons, these genotypes are noninvasive and can easily be controlled by cultivation of the soil at the boundary of the hedge.
 However, care must be taken, because fertile genotypes of vetiver have become invasive.

 Almost all vetiver grown worldwide is vegetatively propagated; bioengineering has shown them as essentially the same nonfertile cultigen by DNA profiling.
 In the United States the cultivar is named 'Sunshine,' after the town of Sunshine, Louisiana.